-With April 15 rapidly approaching, if you are anticipating or considering a divorce this winter or spring, you are probably wondering whether you should file your taxes first or file for divorce first.
+With April 15 rapidly approaching, our Cerritos spousal support lawyers know that if you are anticipating or considering a divorce this winter or spring, you are probably wondering whether you should file your taxes first or file for divorce first.
 You may not have considered that in a divorce, your ex-spouse may not be the only party trying to take a big bite out of your assets.
 Ex-spouses can sometimes be intimidating, but the Internal Revenue Service can be an even bigger threat to your assets and resources.
 Whenever there’s a transfer of even a modest amount of money, investments, or property, your taxes will be affected, and the IRS will be interested.
 That’s why it’s imperative to seek the legal advice and services of an experienced divorce attorney who fully understands the financial issues that can emerge in a divorce.
 Depending on your personal circumstances, divorce can have a moderate-to-huge impact on your federal tax burden, and knowing precisely what’s at stake can help you avoid big tax troubles.
 An experienced divorce lawyer can give you the advice that’s applicable to your own tax situation.
 In southern California, speak with an experienced Long Beach divorce attorney.

 If you are filing your taxes on or before April 15, the first thing that’s important to know is that the IRS only cares about your marital status as of the end of 2015.
 Thus, the question of whether to file for divorce first or file your taxes first is really up to you – the IRS only cares about last year’s marital status.
 If your divorce was final on or before December 31, 2015, the IRS “considers” that you were divorced for the entire year.
 One exception, however, allows some separated parents to claim a “favorable head of household” status, which can facilitate additional deductions.
 To qualify, you must have paid more than half of your housing costs for 2015 and you must have lived separately from your spouse through the final six months of 2015.
 Additionally, your dependent child must have lived in your home for more than half of the year.